-Applications to the 3rd Year of the 4 Year HBSW program for 2022 - 2023 will be open on Thursday, September 16, 2021.
+Applications to the 3rd Year of the 4 Year HBSW program for 2023 - 2024 are now open.
 Please review the applications package for full details on how to apply, deadlines and requirements.

 The School of Social Work professional Honours Bachelor of Social Work Program provides a broad theoretical Social Work knowledge base, with emphasis on professional skill development for competent intervention with individuals, families, groups, organizations and communities

 In the introductory years of the Social Work Program, students are required to take SOWK 1100 in their first year and SOWK 2011 & SOWK 2012 in their second year.
 Students must also take a total of eight non-Social Work full course equivalent (FCE) electives during the first two years for a full compliment of 10 courses before applying to the professional years..